gravitational/teleport/docs/4.2/architecture/teleport_architecture_overview.md

 | Certificate Authority (CA) | A Certificate Authority issues SSL certificates in the form of public/private keypairs.
 | [Teleport Node](teleport_nodes.md)    | A Teleport Node is a regular node that is running the Teleport Node service.
 Teleport Nodes can be accessed by authorized Teleport Users.
 A Teleport Node is always considered a member of a Teleport Cluster, even if it's a single-node cluster.
 | [Teleport User](teleport_users.md)    | A Teleport User represents someone who needs access to a Teleport Cluster.
 Users have stored usernames and passwords, and are mapped to OS users on each node.
 User data is stored locally or in an external store.
-| Teleport Cluster | A Teleport Cluster is comprised of one or more nodes, each of which hold public keys signed by the same [Auth Server CA](teleport_auth.md).
-The CA cryptographically signs the public key of a node, establishing cluster membership.
+| Teleport Cluster | A Teleport Cluster is comprised of one or more nodes, each of which hold certificates signed by the same [Auth Server CA](teleport_auth.md).
+The CA cryptographically signs the certificate of a node, establishing cluster membership.
 | [Teleport CA](teleport_auth.md) | Teleport operates two internal CAs as a function of the Auth service.
-One is used to sign User public keys and the other signs Node public keys.
+One is used to sign User certificates and the other signs Node certificates.
 Each certificate is used to prove identity, cluster membership and manage access.

 ## Teleport Services